amaiorano/amaiorano.github.io/_posts/2024-02-08-gbs-control-vga-audio.md

 ![](/assets/images/gbs-control-vga-audio/IMG_4628.jpg)

 And with that, I was done!

+## Testing

 I gave it a test, and it worked perfectly:

 ![](/assets/images/gbs-control-vga-audio/IMG_4631.jpg)

 ![](/assets/images/gbs-control-vga-audio/IMG_4630.jpg)

+Of course, you can't hear it working in the screenshots above, so I uploaded this video to demonstrate:

+{% include youtubePlayer.html id="FZWvgsRre5o" %}

 I then did pretty much the same thing on my other gbs-control, the one with YPbPr outputs: